kai-jacobsen/kb-documentation/00_getting-started/path_configuration.md

     );

-In that case the plugin will look in /themes/##theme-name##/modules/ for
+In that case the plugin will look in /themes/##theme-name##/modules/ for modules to load.
+More on folder structure and naming convention for modules